Axolotl233/Simple_Script/RepeatClassStatisitc/Readme.txt

 #bedtools merge -i All.repeat.bed > All.repeat.merge.bed

-main algorithm of script may be still have bugs sometimes the res is no equal when use HASH keys method, but very similar(99.9%)
+main algorithm of script may be still have bugs sometimes the res is no equal Ture value when used HASH keys method, but very similar(99.9%)